-- 1. The Commission received a request seeking disclosure of all Commission records concerning the Commission's investigation of a gas incident that occurred on February 27, 2015 at 8890 Gerber Road, City and County of Sacramento, CA. - 2.
-Access to the records in the Commission investigation files was denied in the absence of a Commission order authorizing disclosure. - 3.
-The Commission's investigation of the incident is closed.
-Therefore, the public interest favors disclosure of the requested Commission's investigation records, with the exception of any personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy, or any information which is subject to the Commission's lawyer-client or other privilege.
+- 1. The Commission received a request which seeks disclosure of the Commission's investigation records concerning an investigation into General Order 157-D violations by Trans Bay Crew Company. - 2.
+Access to the records in the Commission's investigation file was denied in the absence of a Commission order authorizing disclosure. - 3.
+The Commission investigation of the business records was completed on February 05, 2016.
+Therefore, the public interest favors disclosure of the requested Commission's investigation records, with the exception of any personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy, or any information which is subject to the Commission's lawyer-client or other Commission-held privilege.